LibreOffice 6.1+ comes with different user interface options and icon styles. Here’s how they look and how to apply them.

-LibreOffice 6.1 introduced some major and visible improvements which were long due.
+LibreOffice 6.1 onwards introduced some significant and visible improvements which were long due.
 Among all, this version comes with options to choose cool icon styles and user interfaces.

 How to Change LibreOffice Default Look and Feel